AFD-Illinois/symphony/README.md

 ## Overview

 *symphony* calculates synchrotron emissivities and absorptivities, polarized in the Stokes basis {I, Q, U, V}, for any arbitrary gyrotropic momentum space distribution function.
+As of 2018, *symphony* also computes Faraday rotation coefficients in the Stokes basis, with the additional assumption that the distribution function is isotropic.
 Three distribution functions are built in: a relativistic thermal (Maxwell-Juettner) distribution, a nonthermal power-law distribution, and a kappa distribution.

-*symphony* is described in [Pandya et al., 2016 ApJ 822 34](http://dx.doi.org/10.3847/0004-637X/822/1/34).
-If you use this code in an academic context, cite that paper.
+*symphony* was first described in [Pandya et al., 2016 ApJ 822 34](http://dx.doi.org/10.3847/0004-637X/822/1/34), and extended to compute Faraday rotation coefficients in [Pandya et al., 2018 (accepted by ApJ)](https://arxiv.org/abs/1810.05530).
+If you use this code in an academic context, cite these papers.

 ## Features